What does contextualization in missions mean?

 Norman Geisler correctly contended:

 The Christian accepts as axiomatic that his task is to communicate Christ to the world.
 That sounds simple enough, but in fact, it is very complex.
-It is complex for at least three reasons: first, there are many views of "Christ"; secondly, there are many ways to "communicate"; and thirdly, there are many "worlds" to which Christ must be communicated.
+It is complex for at least three reasons.
+First, there are many views of "Christ."
+Second, there are many ways to "communicate."
+Thirdly, there are many "worlds" in which Christ must be communicated.

 Geisler went on to liken the various worldviews to colored glasses through which people see themselves and the universe around them.
 Everything is given the "tint" or "hue" of whatever particular "worldview glasses" the person happens to be wearing.
 Moreover, since the vast majority of people are used to just one pair of glasses from the time of their earliest recollections, they are not predisposed -- even were they able -- to lay those glasses aside (even temporarily) in order to look at the world through another pair of glasses.